Why do we learn Religious Education?

-Students consider their own values and how these are influenced by societal values and religious beliefs.
-They demonstrate respect for living in a multicultural society and worldviews.
-This is done through learning about all 6 main religions and the perspective of non-religious worldviews.
+Students consider their own values and how this is or is not influenced by societal values, religious beliefs.
+They demonstrate respect of living in a multicultural society and worldviews.
+This is done through learning about all the 6 main religions and the perspective of non-religious world views.

 Thinking religiously means:

-- Understanding how beliefs, cultures and customs affect actions, ideas and behaviours.
+Understanding how beliefs, cultures and customs affects actions, ideas and behaviours.

-- Explore differences in ethical norms within societies either influenced by belief or none.
+Explore difference of ethical norms within societies either influenced by belief or none.

-- Engage with the big questions and philosophically explore these while respecting one another’s views that may differ from others.
+Engage with the Big questions and philosophically explore these while respecting one another’s views may differ to others.

-- Recognise that attitudes and values vary towards ethical, and philosophical approaches.
+Recognise that attitudes and values vary towards ethical, philosophical approaches.

 Head of Department